Codex Multichain (CODEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Codex Multichain Historical Price

-According to the latest data gathered on Codex Multichain live price page, the current price of Codex Multichain is 0.00104754USD.
-The circulating supply of Codex Multichain(CODEX) is 100.00M CODEX , giving it a market capitalization of $104.75K.
+According to the latest data gathered on Codex Multichain live price page, the current price of Codex Multichain is 0.00106271USD.
+The circulating supply of Codex Multichain(CODEX) is 100.00M CODEX , giving it a market capitalization of $106.27K.

 The Codex Multichain Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CODEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.